bugmup/ETO5513_A2/README.md

 In this folder:

-- The .xlsx data set of HELP statistics retrieved from [Data.gov.au](https://data.gov.au/dataset/ds-dga-ce4c58ec-c930-4a05-8a37-f244d960e5f8/details?q=taxation%20statistics)
+- help-statistics-2021-2022.xlsx: The .xlsx data set of HELP statistics retrieved from [Data.gov.au](https://data.gov.au/dataset/ds-dga-ce4c58ec-c930-4a05-8a37-f244d960e5f8/details?q=taxation%20statistics)
-- The tidied .csv data table from Table 8 of the original data set
+- HELP_DATA_TIDIED.csv: The tidied .csv data table from Table 8 of the original data set

 ## Requirements